DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 # Deploying IBM Operational Decision Manager on Google GKE

-This project demonstrates how to deploy an IBM® Operational Decision Manager (ODM) clustered topology thanks to the [container-native load balancer of GKE](https://cloud.google.com/blog/products/containers-kubernetes/container-native-load-balancing-on-gke-now-generally-available).
+This project demonstrates how to deploy an IBM® Operational Decision Manager (ODM) clustered topology with the [container-native load balancer of GKE](https://cloud.google.com/blog/products/containers-kubernetes/container-native-load-balancing-on-gke-now-generally-available).
-The ODM services will be exposed using the Ingress provided by ODM on k8s Helm chart.
+The ODM services are exposed through the Ingress provided by the ODM on Kubernetes Helm chart.
 This deployment implements Kubernetes and Docker technologies.
 Here is the home page of Google Cloud: https://cloud.google.com